|

 Diamond Clarity | GIA 4Cs

-The clarity of a diamond is based on the size, location, visibility and number of inclusions or blemishes.
-Internal and surface reaching characteristics are called inclusions.
-External features are called blemishes.
-Precise clarity grading is the secret to accurately evaluating a diamond.
+The clarity of a diamond is based on the size, position, visibility and number of inclusions or blemishes.

 Diamond Clarity Guide | Clarity Chart, Scale & Best Ratings